alexec/www.alexecollins.com/source/selenium-in-practice/ci.md

 2. Mark them as disabled.

-If you're using the compenstation strategy, you would:
+If you're using the compensation strategy, you would:

 1. Find out if your user already exists.